ttk2/Humbug/README.md

 - find_end_portals: String, name of the world in which to search for end portals
 - nerf_strength: Boolean, Nerfs the strength potion back to pre-1.5 mechanics
 - buff_health_pots: Boolean, Buffs the health potion back to pre-1.5 mechanics
+- horse_speed: Double, Sets the base movement speed of all mounted horses.
+This is MineCraft's adjustment ratio.
+The default 0.17 is just slower than a minecart.

 Default configuration (biased for CivCraft):
 - debug: false